 Indiana City enjoys creating innovative brews based on traditional styles using their small-batch, hand-crafted approach.
 The brewery is located in the historic ‘Bottling House’ of the Home Brewing Company on the east side of downtown.

-While Rock Bottom Brewery may be a chain restaurant, the brews are independently created at each location.
-With a philosophy that beer should be clean, simple and fresh, it's no surprise that these have won a few awards through the years including the recent World Beer Cup gold award for the College Park site's Naked Oat Stout!
+While Rock Bottom may be a chain restaurant, the brews are independently created at each location.
+With a philosophy that beer should be clean, simple, and fresh, it's no surprise that these have won a few awards through the years including the recent World Beer Cup gold award for the College Park site's Naked Oat Stout!